oceanprotocol/provider/API.md

 Returns:
 Json object containing the last-used nonce value.
-The nonce endpoint is just informative, use the current UTC timestamp as a nonce, where required in other endpoints.
+The nonce returns an int, where required in other Provider endpoints.

 Example: